ajduberstein/slayer/README.rst

 Example usage
 ================

+Get a Mapbox API key and set it as en environment variable or list it in your script:

 .. code:: python
 >>> import slayer as sly
 >>> # Plot 1 million points, to prove we can